pghvlaans/yalpack/README.md

 * Simple(r) pacakge upgrades
 * Handle and log ".new" files automatically
 * List installed packages and versions
 * Gather, store and check information about dynamic library usage
+* Search for which package provided which file/directory/symlink

 yalpack requires only a POSIX-compliant shell, util-linux, findutils, grep and tar to operate. gzip is needed for installation.
 Dependency resolution is not provided, and packages are still meant to be built from source. pkgcheck, libcheck, liblist and libprecise are intended as aids to dependency management, however.